Cross-Contamination and other food preparation errors are an important concern for people with allergies and gluten intolerance or celiac.

 At all Disney buffets, you should be able to get a chef to prepare your food in the back, using allergy avoidance techniques.
 By having a chef prepare your meal separately, you can enjoy much of what’s on the buffet, all while avoiding cross contamination.
 They may even be able to make you dishes that are not on the buffet!

-Throughout the parks and entertainment areas you’ll find kiosks with snacks.
+Throughout the parks and entertainment areas you’ll find kiosks and food carts with snacks.
 The items they offer vary, but they can include things like pre-packaged chips and ice cream, hand-dipped or soft ice cream, fruit, hot dogs and turkey legs.
 The cast members in kiosks usually have no allergy training, don’t usually wear gloves, and won’t be able to handle special requests.
 Also they’re working in very small spaces and there’s a higher chance for cross-contamination.